Winooski fire that damaged two vacant houses involved possible “human element,” chief says

-The fire started in a house on the corner of Steven St and Main, the same location where another fire happened about a year ago.
+The fire started in a house on the corner of Steven Street and Main, the same location where another fire happened about a year ago.

-Winooski firefighters responded to the call about 2:30 a.m. and, according to Fire Chief John Audy, “found heavy, heavy fire conditions” at 246 Main St., and 8 Steven St
+Winooski firefighters responded about 2:30 a.m. and, according to Fire Chief John Audy, “found heavy, heavy fire conditions” at 246 Main St., and 8 Steven St

 Audy says that when crews arrived on the scene 40-foot flames were coming off one of the buildings.
 “Defensive actions were taken,” said Audy, “lots of water thrown off the ladders and trucks.”